 The Cruciate Ligament Surgery Procedure In More Detail

-The pet needs to come to the Hilton Vet Hospital on the appointed morning being fasted for 12 hours.
+Your pet needs to come to the Hilton Vet Hospital on the appointed morning being fasted for 12 hours.
 Admission time is between 8 am and 9 am.
-You will be asked to weigh your pet and to then tug him or her into a hospital bed.
-They except it much better if you are involved.
+You will be asked to weigh your pet and to then tuck them into a hospital bed.
+They accept it much better if you are involved.
 You then stay with your pet while you complete the admission form.
 This will give your pet some more time to settle in before you leave.
-The surgery is done under general gas () anaesthesia.
+The surgery is done under general gas anaesthesia.

 - An intravenous fluid drip is placed to keep the blood pressure stable and make sure your pet wakes up feeling fully hydrated.
 As we warm the drip fluid, your pet will be comfortable and warm during the surgical procedure.
 Your pet will be connected to an advanced surgical monitor that allows us to keep a close eye on temperature, heart rate, respiration and oxygen saturation.
 The surgery is done under total sterile conditions to prevent infections.

 Your pet will receive triple pain relief to make sure all pain is under control.
 Pain relief includes an anti-inflammatory that lasts 24 hours, a strong pain killer that last 6 hours and long-acting local anaesthesia that blocks the pain at the surgical site.
 On top of this, we also provide a pain killer that lasts up to three days which is applied as a patch on the skin.
 As soon as your pet is fully recovered from the anaesthesia and able to walk we will ring you and organise a time for you to pick up your pet.

 - Your pet might go home with an Elizabethan collar, to prevent her from licking the wound.
 We also provide pain tablets for the next few weeks.